bubucong/mygitdemo/readme.txt

 Git is a distributed version control system.
 Git is free software.

-these contents should only be saw in new brench!
+these contents should only be saw in all branch!